shopware/docs/resources/references/adr/2022-04-06-add-default-cms-layouts-to-products-and-categories.md

 You can find the original version [here](https://github.com/shopware/platform/blob/trunk/adr/2022-04-06-add-default-cms-layouts-to-products-and-categories.md)
 {% endhint %}

+# Add default cms pages to products and categories

 ## Context

 We want to provide a way to set a default cms page.